NFL Total Access

-NFL Total Access was a television news program on the NFL Network.
+NFL Total Access is a television news program on the NFL Network.

 The network treated it as the league's "show of record" and billed it as the only year-round show dedicated to the National Football League, despite the ESPN show NFL Live running year round as well.

 It was also broadcast on Sky Sports at various times in the UK.

 During the 2007 season, another edition of the program previewing the week's action aired Saturday evenings on MyNetworkTV.

 NFL Total Access was originally at the 7pm ET slot before being moved down to the 8pm ET time slot on September 2, 2013.
 On July 14, 2014, NFL Total Access moved back to the 7pm ET slot.

 In May 2024, NFL Network canceled NFL Total Access after 21 years and its final broadcast had aired on May 17.

+On September 3, 2026, ESPN announced the return of NFL Total Access as a two-hour show airing Tuesdays through Fridays from noon to 2 p.m.
+ET beginning September 9, 2026.
+Former SportsCenter anchor Stan Verrett, who left ESPN in summer 2025, was named host of the program, with current NFL Network reporter Steve Wyche set to make "regular appearances."